zqc1234/Hello-World/README.md

 # Hello-World
-this is my first use GigHub
+it is my first time to use GigHub